apelade/sto/README.md

 ### Design ###
 #### Server ####
-- The Express server is defined in app.coffee, connecting url paths to execute functions from route files that deliver query results in pages, and redirects.
+- Express servers work by connecting url paths to execute functions from route files that deliver query results in pages, and redirects.
 - Multiple routes files handle get and post of common Mongoose model CRUD ops.
 - These are standardized toward possible future automation.
 - These CRUD routes (and others) enforce login by using the optional checkUser